 The mission of the Education and Dissemination Committee is to recommend to the Executive Committee policies, programs, actions and materials pertaining to the development or design of resources prepared for the express purpose of educating the populace about HCT.
 This committee collaborates with all partners within the WBMT - but particularly the European School of Hematology (ESH) - and assists in preparation of opinion or advisory materials for the WBMT and/or WHO.
 It plays an important role in Workshop program design.

-- Sebastian Galeano (Member Society LABMT) end of first term: July 1, 2021 - Yoshihisa Kodera (Past President of WBMT, Past President of APBMT) end of first term: July 1, 2020
+- Sebastian Galeano (Member Society LABMT) - Yoshihisa Kodera (Member Society APBMT)